 What It Does

-- Active cluster with at least one non-local node
+Tell Monk to set up Watcher:- An active cluster with at least one non-local node

 The setup form has four sections:Crash Detection